 From the Greek translating to - monthly pause

-Menopause naturally occurs for every women around age 51 although some experience it earlier.
-It's the cessation of monthly menstruation for a 12 months.
-This happens when your ovaries stop producing eggs, as a result levels of hormones Oestrogen and Progesterone fall.
-Pilates & Menopause are an excellent partnership.
+Menopause naturally occurs for every woman around age 51 although some experience it earlier.
+It's the cessation of monthly menstruation for 12 months.
+This happens when your ovaries stop producing eggs and as a result levels of hormones Oestrogen and Progesterone fall.
+Menopause & Pilates are an excellent partnership.

 Pre-menopause: When no menopausal symptoms are noticeable